slotdawg/ts2020/info/clusterinfo.rst

 Virtual Machines
 ................

-The following VMs have already been provisioned to each cluster:
+The following VMs/Services have already been provisioned to each cluster:

 .. list-table::
    :widths: 25 25 50